 Advanced Traffic Management System (ATMS)

-Smart Cities Transportation Around The World
+Smart Cities Transportation Around the World

-Smart Transport In Singapore
+Smart Transport in Singapore

-Singapore’s Smart Nation project is an inspiration to entrepreneurs, urban planners, technologists, and public sector officers around the world.
+Singapore’s Smart Nation project is an inspiration to entrepreneurs, urban planners, technologists and public sector officers around the world.
 Singapore’s smart transportation projects include:

 - Open data and analytics for city transportation: Public data resourced transport planning.
-The Land Transport Authority (LTA) studies data from fare cards to control bus fleets and track pinpoint commuter hotspots.
+The Land Transport Authority (LTA) studies data from fare cards to control bus fleets and pinpoint commuter hotspots.

-Smart Transport In Barcelona
+Smart Transport in Barcelona